stanley191/Comparative-Analysis-and-Improvement-of-Chatbot-Models-Jupyter-Notebook/README.md

 Key aspects of this work include:
 - Designing benchmark tests to fairly compare models.
 - Evaluating intent classification accuracy, confidence, and response relevance.
+- Data pre-processing
 - Visualizing comparative results with clear metrics.
 - Iteratively improving the Transformer model to close the performance gap.
+- Evolving the test design to explore contrasts in more depth

 ---